ADVANCED TRADING

 Futures use margin differently than stocks.
 You're not borrowing money - you're posting a "good faith deposit" to enter the contract.

-The deposit required to open a position (typically 3-12% of contract value)
+Deposit required to open a position (typically 3-12%).

-Minimum balance needed to keep position open (usually 75% of initial)
+Minimum balance to keep position open (~90% of initial).

 1